ohtutraininghub/traininghub/docs/CONTRIBUTING.md

 Add `.env` file with following content to the project's root

 ```
-# Required by Prisma
+# Required for Prisma
 DATABASE_URL="postgresql://admin:password@localhost:5433/traininghub-db-dev?schema=public"

-# Needed for psql Docker image
+# Required for psql Docker image
 POSTGRES_USER="admin"
 POSTGRES_PASSWORD="password"

-# Needed for NextAuth for local config
+# Required for NextAuth
 # To create the NextAuth secret use OpenSSL with the following command:
 # openssl rand -base64 32
 NEXTAUTH_SECRET=""